Posted on November 7, 2017

 The 2 Year Contract

-This option is no longer available with most service carriers.
+This phone payment plan option is no longer available with most service carriers.
 In this scenario, you are under contract with a particular carrier for 2 years of service.
 In return, you get a highly discounted or free phone.
 While you often pay an initial lower price, over the long run, you often end up paying more.

-A recently introduced payment option is leasing.
+A recently introduced phone payment plan option is leasing.
 You essentially borrow a phone from the carrier and pay to use it.
 Leasing plans usually allow you to upgrade your phone more often.
 You won’t own “your” phone unless you pay a fee to buy it.
 And if it breaks and you don’t have insurance, you’ll be responsible for the full price.

 A final option is to buy your phone outright.
 This will always be the most expensive option upfront, but you will own your phone.
 You’ll also pay a lower monthly bill.